antarr/leaderboard-posts/README.md

 To install and use Leaderboard Posts, please follow the instructions below:

-1. Install the latest stable version of Ruby and Ruby on Rails.
+1. Install the latest the version of Ruby specified in the `.ruby-version` file.
 2. Install and configure PostgreSQL.
 3. Clone the source code from GitHub: `git clone https://github.com/username/leaderboard-posts.git`
 4. Change into the project directory: `cd leaderboard-posts`